Restless reachability problems in temporal graphs: Introduction

+\para{Multilinear sieving.} Algebraic algorithms based on multilinear sieving for solving path problems in static graphs are due to Koutis and Williams~\cite{koutis2008faster,williams2009finding,koutis2009limits}.
+Bj{\"o}rklund et al.~\cite{bjorklund2017narrow} improved the technique using narrow sieves to get a $\bigO^*(1.66^n)$ time algorithm for the Hamiltonian path problem.
+The sieving technique was extended by Bj{\"o}rklund et al.~\cite{bjorklund2016constrained} to find paths and subgraphs that agree with a multiset of colors.
+A practical implementation of the sieve was provided by Bj{\"o}rklund et al.~\cite{bjorklund2015engineering}.
+Furthermore, its parallelizability to vector-parallel architectures and scalability to large subgraph sizes was shown by Kaski et al.~\cite{kaski2018engineering}.
+Note that these algorithms only handle static graphs.
+More recently, Thejaswi et al.~\cite{thejaswi2020pattern, thejaswi2020finding} extended the sieving technique to solve a family of pattern-detection problems in temporal graphs.

-\mpara{Temporal graphs.} Path problems in temporal graphs are well-studied within different communities, including algorithms, data mining, and complex networks.
-The problem variants that seek to find a path that minimizes different objectives such as path length, arrival time, or duration, as well as finding top-$k$ shortest temporal paths are solvable in polynomial time~\cite{GeorgeKS2007,GuptaAH2011,WuCHKLX2014,WuC2016,xuan2003computing}.
-In recent years, there has been an emphasis on more expressive temporal path problems due to their applicability in various fields~\cite{anand2017tracking,bullmore2009complex,rozenshtein2016reconstructing,von2009public}.
+\para{Reachability in temporal graphs.} Path problems in temporal graphs are well-studied within different communities, including algorithms, data mining, and complex networks.
+The problem variants that seek to find a path that minimizes different objectives such as path length.
+In recent years, there has been an emphasis on more expressive temporal path problems due to their applicability in various fields~\cite{anand2017tracking,bullmore2009complex,rozenshtein2016reconstructing,von2009public,holme2005network,sengupta2019arrow,dondi2023colorful,cohen2021tropical}.